raitulsams/dug-back-into-js/exercise/js-recap.md

 The OSI (Open Systems Interconnection) Model is a set of rules that explains how different computer systems communicate over a network.
 OSI Model was developed by the International Organization for Standardization (ISO).
 The OSI Model consists of 7 layers and each layer has specific functions and responsibilities.

+HTTP response status codes are three-digit numbers returned by a server to indicate the result of a client's request.
+They are categorized into five classes:

+### **1xx – Informational**

+Indicates that the request was received and understood, and the server is processing it.

+- **100 Continue** – The server has received the request headers and is waiting for the body.
+- **101 Switching Protocols** – The server is switching protocols as requested by the client.
+- **103 Early Hints** – Provides preliminary responses before the final response.

+### **2xx – Success**

+Indicates that the request was successfully received, understood, and processed.

+- **200 OK** – The request was successful.
+- **201 Created** – A new resource was successfully created.
+- **202 Accepted** – The request has been accepted for processing but is not completed.
+- **204 No Content** – The request was successful, but there is no response body.

+### **3xx – Redirection**

+Indicates that further action is needed to complete the request.

+- **301 Moved Permanently** – The resource has been permanently moved to a new URL.
+- **302 Found** – The resource is temporarily located at a different URL.
+- **304 Not Modified** – The resource has not changed since the last request.

+### **4xx – Client Errors**

+Indicates that the request contains an error or cannot be fulfilled by the server.

+- **400 Bad Request** – The request was malformed or invalid.
+- **401 Unauthorized** – Authentication is required.
+- **403 Forbidden** – The client does not have permission to access the resource.
+- **404 Not Found** – The requested resource could not be found.
+- **408 Request Timeout** – The server timed out waiting for the request.

+### **5xx – Server Errors**

+Indicates that the server failed to fulfill a valid request.

+- **500 Internal Server Error** – A generic error message for unexpected conditions.
+- **502 Bad Gateway** – The server received an invalid response from an upstream server.
+- **503 Service Unavailable** – The server is temporarily unavailable.
+- **504 Gateway Timeout** – The server did not receive a timely response from an upstream server.

+Would you like details on any specific status code?

 ### **GET, POST, PATCH, DELETE, CRUD, and GET vs POST in JavaScript**

 These terms are related to HTTP methods used in RESTful APIs and JavaScript for handling requests.